The purpose of this legal audit is to identify risks that may exist within your business that may be a threat to:

 Risks arise daily in the operation of a business.
 Many of them can be eliminated and if not eliminated, reduced to an acceptable level, without substantial cost.
 Below we list some examples of those risks that are real.
 If you don’t do something about them, you are potentially putting your business at risk, the value of your investment at risk and quite possibly, the assets of the individuals operating it at risk.

-Example 1 – If you employ staff and do not comply with the national workplace health and safety laws, including by having a workplace health and safety policy, you are potentially exposing the business and its managers to fines and possible prison sentences and possibly to unwanted publicity of the failure to comply.
+Example 1 – If you employ staff and do not comply with the national workplace health and safety laws, including by not having a workplace health and safety policy, you are potentially exposing the business and its managers to fines and possible prison sentences and possibly to unwanted publicity of the failure to comply.

 Example 4 – Did you know that directors of a company can be held personally responsible for obligations of the company like unpaid company tax and superannuation, breaches of the workplace health and safety laws and breaches of environmental protection rules.
 So if you are a husband and wife running the family business through a company and both of you are directors of the company, while you both remain directors, you are exposing your jointly owned personal assets to the risks that arise from you both being personally responsible for those company obligations.

 Example 6 – If you operate a business, is the entity that operates it a sole purpose vehicle?
-If not, all of those assets of the operating entity, not just the business operating assets are exposed to the trading risks arising from uninsured claims against the business.
+If not, all of those assets of the operating entity, not just the business operating assets, are exposed to the trading risks arising from uninsured claims against the business.

 Example 7 – If you operate a business, does the business own any assets other than the goodwill of the business?
 If it does, those assets (like land, plant and equipment, stock and intellectual property) are exposed to the trading risks arising from uninsured claims against the business.